polyphony-chat/docs/docs/Protocol Specifications/core.md

 the old home server to another home server, more steps are needed.
 Account migration is not considered a sensitive action.

+This chapter defines behaviors and security mechanisms associated with migrating an actor identity or messages.

 ### 7.1 Identity migration

 Transferring message ownership from an old to a new account, known as identity migration, necessitates coordination between the two involved accounts.

-Identity migration is a process, which can be broken down into the following steps:
+Identity migration is a process which can be broken down into the following steps:

 - [Setting up a redirect](#711-redirects)
 - [Re-signing data](#72-re-signing-messages)

-As shown by the API routes offered in the API documentation, both of these steps can be initiated through one API call.

 It is not required that the new account is located on another home server as the old account.
+Re-signing data and setting up a redirect are both not mandatory steps.
+It is up to actors to decide to which extent they wish to perform the migration.

 #### 7.1.1 Redirects